figaw/praqma.com/_posts/2014-06-18-GiJeLi-tool-stack-howto.md

 author: Lars Kruse
 ---

-Jekyll is a Ruby gem that renders [MarkDown](https://help.github.com/articles/github-flavored-markdown) and [Liquid](https://docs.shopify.com/themes/liquid-documentation/basics) to static html pages.
+Jekyll is a Ruby gem that renders [Markdown](https://help.github.com/articles/github-flavored-markdown) and [Liquid](https://docs.shopify.com/themes/liquid-documentation/basics) to static HTML pages.
 Jekyll is the stand-alone engine that drives GitHub pages.
-By installing Jekyll you can effectively have an equivalent to GitHub pages anywhere.
+By running Jekyll you can effectively have an equivalent to GitHub pages anywhere.
 <!--break-->

 GiJeLi is a word made up as a contraction of `Gi`t, `Je`kyll and `Li`quid

 This post is a description on how to get the tool-stack up and running on your local machine.
 It's intentionally kept short.
-For more lecture on the subject you can visit [Jekyll home](http://jekyllrb.com/) or read the into at [Jekyllbootstrap](http://jekyllbootstrap.com/lessons/jekyll-introduction.html).
+For more lecture on the subject you can visit [Jekyll home](http://jekyllrb.com/) or read the intro at [Jekyll bootstrap](http://jekyllbootstrap.com/lessons/jekyll-introduction.html).

-Provided that you already have git up and running what you need to do is then:
+Provided that you already have git up and running, what you need to do is:

  * Install Ruby & Ruby development kit
- * Install the Jekyll Ruby Gem
+ * Install the Jekyll Ruby gem

 __Optional__

  * Python
- * Pygments (for syntax higlightning)
+ * Pygments (for syntax highlighting)
  * Ruby gems kramdown, nokogir, commander

 ## Setting up Ruby and Jekyll on Windows